logicly-au/pmhc-mds-user-documentation/doc/data-entry.rst

 Editing a Client's Intakes data
 -------------------------------

-You can edit a client's episode details through :ref:`view-client-details` available on the **Data Entry** tab, by following these steps:
+You can edit a client's intake details through :ref:`view-client-details` available on the **Data Entry** tab, by following these steps:

 1. Once :ref:`view-intake`